acryptos/docs.acryptos.com/README.md

 3. Highly efficient gas utilisation

-ACryptoS do the heavy lifting of farming the best possible yield for you.
+ACryptoS Vaults do the heavy lifting for you.

 When you deposit into a Vault, your tokens will grow at the fastest optimized yield.